matthieukomorowski/AI_Clinician/README.md

 Cohort definition: all adult patients fulfilling the sepsis-3 definition: http://jamanetwork.com/journals/jama/fullarticle/2492881
 The unique identifiers for these patients in both datasets are provided (patientIDs_MIMIC3.csv and patientIDs_eRI.csv), along with a detailed desciption of the datasets (Dataset description Komorowski 011118.xlsx).

-This repository contains Matlab code to:
+This repository contains the Matlab code (AIClinician_core_011118.m) to:
 1.	build 500 different discrete state and action MDP models from the MIMIC-III training dataset;
 2.	select the best policy from off-policy evaluation on the MIMIC-III validation set;
 3.	test this optimal policy on the eICU-RI dataset;